 Simplified Technical English

-Developed for precision, Simplified Technical English helps keep us safe by preventing ambiguity in technical manuals, adopted across industries worldwide
+Developed for precision and accuracy, Simplified Technical English helps keep us safe by preventing ambiguity in technical manuals, adopted across industries worldwide

 The international language of many industries is English, and English is the language most used for writing technical documentation.
 However, it is often not the native language of the readers (or even of the authors) of such documentation.
 Many readers have limited knowledge of English, and are easily confused by complex sentence structures and by the number of meanings and synonyms which English words can have.